edriso/journal-rest-api/README.md

 In the backend folder run `npm install` then `npm start`.

-After that open an html file in the frontend folder.
+After that open an html file from dist folder in the frontend.

 #### Client is able to: